aj47/chaos-coder/nextjs-web-app/README.md

 This is the Next.js web application for Chaos Coder, a tool that generates five variations of web applications simultaneously using AI.

+**Important Note:** This directory is the root of the Next.js application.
+All commands should be run from within this directory, not from the parent directory.

 ## Features

 - Generate five unique web application variations